dumanemre3/dumanemre3/README.md

 ## I'm a MSc Computer Engineer 🎓 Front-end Developer 👨🏼‍💻 Pianist 🎹 Fitness Lover 💪🏼
 - I work in the software industry as a React.js developer.
 - I am eager to enhance my programming skills to stay up to date in this progressive sector.
-- I am currently a React.js student at Patika.dev Bootcamp
+- I completed React.js training in Patika.dev Bootcamp.
 - My hobbies are travelling abroad, playing the piano and going to the gym.